5G-MAG/Tech/pages/tsc.md

 <img src="../assets/images/Banner_WorkTracking.png" width="50%" />

 This is a summary of the work conducted by 5G-MAG members on this topic.
+Check the [**Execution Plan**](https://github.com/orgs/5G-MAG/projects/44/views/12) for details.

 ### In relation to Standards
 * Documentation on the ability of 5G technologies to support time services in relevant deployment scenarios for media production